Richmond PD labels 911 call about hostages, bomb threat a hoax

 A social media post from the Richmond Police Department indicated that at 8:27 a.m., the caller provided “vague” information involving Northeastern School Corporation and Richmond Community Schools.
 As a precaution, all schools were placed on “secure school status” while officers conducted their investigation.

-The Wayne County Sheriff’s Office in a release Monday afternoon, said, the caller threatened to “kill everyone” and was on his way to the Northeastern Wayne Schools with a bomb.
-After a thorough and swift response, police later determined that there was no credible threat.
+In a release Monday afternoon, the Wayne County Sheriff’s Office stated that the caller had threatened to “kill everyone” and was reportedly heading to Northeastern Wayne Schools with a bomb.
+After a thorough and swift response, police later determined that there was no credible threat

-Chief Kyle Weatherly stated, “This type of behavior is not only reckless but dangerous, creating unnecessary fear and disruption within our community.
+Chief Kyle Weatherly said in the social media post, “This type of behavior is not only reckless but dangerous, creating unnecessary fear and disruption within our community.
 We will not tolerate such actions, and the Richmond Police Department will conduct a full investigation.
 When the responsible parties are identified, they will be prosecuted to the fullest extent of the law.”

 While all immediate concerns have been resolved, the investigation is still ongoing while police continue to follow up on potential leads.